Total Pageviews

 During World War Two, Italy (under Benito Mussolini) annexed the area of Kotor (1941-1943)

-Then came Nazi Germany who replaced the defeated Italians which resulted in a guerrilla war within Montenegro who was fighting for democracy.
+Who replaced the defeated Italians which resulted in a guerrilla war within Montenegro who was fighting for democracy.

-This is the start of the 1350 step climb to the St. George Fortress (Fortress of San Giovanni) which my only complaint was half way up there was a gate & an 8 Euro fee (which is fine but the mobile credit card device signal was not good, so took forever to get it to work......so bring cash)
+Which my only complaint was half way up there was a gate and an 8 Euro fee (which is fine but the mobile credit card device signal was not good, so took forever to get it to work......so bring cash)

 Not much of the castle remains plus only a few of the ruins can be visited, but the views are great so well worth the effort